GustavoAlovisi/Papers/README.md

 Data used: daily data of adjusted closing prices of all stocks that belong to S&P 500 market index from July 2st, 1990 to December 31st, 2015.

 * Fernando A.B.
-Sabino da Silva, Flavio A. Ziegelmann, Joao F. Caldeira. **Performance of Pairs Trading on the S&P 500: Distance and Mixed
+Sabino da Silva, Flavio A. Ziegelmann, Joao F. Caldeira.
-Copula models.**
+* Fernando A.B.
+Sabino da Silva, Flavio A. Ziegelmann, Cristina Tessari. **[Performance of Pairs Trading on the S&P 500: Distance and Mixed Copula Models](https://bitbucket.org/fsabino/papers/src/7e53921673a66c9cb7c5bfa28b4c1af2209e34e0/Portfolio%20Optimization%20with%20Multidimensional%20Copulas/?at=master)****[Performance of Pairs Trading on the S&P 500: Distance and Mixed

 Software: Matlab, R;